SoroushOskouei/Evolutionary-Spanning-Clustering-ESC-/README.md

    8. Replace worst individuals in \( \mathcal{P} \) with offspring
 9. Return \( F^* \gets \arg\min_{F \in \mathcal{P}} f(F) \)

-A sample of this algorithm is attached as a notebook, in which you can find experimental results.